coldinfire/SmallFire/content/posts/ABAP_JSON_Methods.md

                   WHEN CL_ABAP_TYPEDESCR=>TYPEKIND_TIME.
                     CA_DATA = LS_TIMEPOINT-TIME.
                   WHEN OTHERS.
-                    CLEAR CA_DATA. "no conversion possible
+                    CLEAR CA_DATA. "no conversion possible"
                 ENDCASE.
             ENDCASE.
         ENDCASE.
       CATCH CX_ROOT INTO LX_ROOT.
         CLEAR CA_DATA.
     ENDTRY.
-    "to end the level - as this sign is already stripped in method before CONCATENATE '}' CV_JSON INTO CV_JSON RESPECTING BLANKS.
+    "to end the level - as this sign is already stripped in method before" CONCATENATE '}' CV_JSON INTO CV_JSON RESPECTING BLANKS.
   ENDIF.
 ENDMETHOD.